martinthomson/4572bis/draft-jennings-4572bis.md

 UHEX                   =  DIGIT / %x41-46 ; A-F uppercase
 ```
-Figure 2: Augmented Backus-Naur Syntax for the Fingerprint Attribute
+Figure: Augmented Backus-Naur Syntax for the Fingerprint Attribute {#abnf}

 A certificate fingerprint MUST be computed using the same one-way hash
 function as is used in the certificate's signature algorithm.
 (This